 Super rich and decadent, This is a beer for those who would want to introduce your friends to a Belgian Quadrupel for the first time, and leave them with a great initial impression!
 Our hats off to Brewery Van Honsebrouck for making a beer that brings out the “kid” in all of us.
 Make no mistake, this is a very sophisticated beer, one for gourmets, as the brewery says.
-World class, seek this one out from our newest affiliate partner, for sure!
+World class, seek this one out for sure!

 Phone: +32(0)51 33 51 60